Google Algorithm Changes ExplainedJan 30, 2020 2742 seen

 In 2015 Mobile was launched and punished the websites which are not optimized for mobiles.

-Mobile Google algorithm is definitely one of the most known update in this list.
+The Mobile Google algorithm is definitely one of the most known updates on this list.
 With the mobile-first index, Google's algorithm began to rank the websites making their mobile versions priority.

 This time the new update of Google algorithm caused a big buzz on different business activities.